Write rules using Semgrep Editor

 Turbo mode (beta)

-The Turbo option runs your rule automatically against the Semgrep OSS Engine after every keystroke or change to the rule.
+The Turbo option runs your rule automatically against Semgrep CE after every keystroke or change to the rule.

 Click the Turbo mode toggle to enable.